CARTAvis/manual_source/source/fundamental_ideas.rst

 **Region selection and modification**

 Click on a region in the Image Viewer will change the region state to "active".
 The active region will be highlighted in the Region List Widget.
 Alternatively, a region can be selected by clicking a region entry in the Region List Widget.
+Multi-selection of regions is also supported.
+In the Image Viewer, hold the "**shift**" key and click-and-drag a box to enclose the regions, or hold the "cmd / ctrl" key, then click on the regions.
+In the Region List Widget, hold the "cmd / ctrl / shift" key, then click on the regions.

 CARTA allows selecting a "region in region".
 The layer order of regions is adjusted automatically based on the region size.
 To deselect a region, click elsewhere in the Image Viewer or press the "**esc**" key.

 .. raw:: html